mountain-bay/cs107-FinalProject/docs/milestone1.md

                 - python.py

     What modules do you plan on including?
 What is their basic functionality?
+        - Jacobian
-        - jacobian
+        - Chain Rule
-        - chain
+        - Forward
-        - forward
+        - Reverse
-        - extra module
+        - Mixed
     Where will your test suite live?
 Will you use TravisCI?
 CodeCov?
         Since we have already integrated TravisCI and CodeCov, our test suite will live there.
     How will you distribute your package (e.g. PyPI)?